epam/ai-dial/docs/Deployment/idp-configuration/auth0.md

 <!-- omit from toc -->

-# How to Set Up Auth0 as Identity Provider
+# How to Configure Auth0 as Identity Provider

 ## Introduction